 The importance of rules and laws are reinforced throughout the school day, whether they are rules that govern the school day or whether they are rules that govern society as a whole.
-Students are encouraged to learn about laws that are applicable to their lives in order to provide context for their importance and learn about civil and criminal law, rights and responsibilities through their independence preparation (such as using the resource in Yr10 and Yr11 'Getting Ready For Adult Life').
+Students are encouraged to learn about laws that are applicable to their lives in order to provide context for their importance and learn about civil and criminal law, rights and responsibilities through their independence preparation.
 Authorities such as YOS, Community Police Officers and the Fire Service can be used support and educate students.